papadritta/tendermint/docs/rfc/rfc-019-block-structure-consolidation.md

 consensus algorithm can use proof-of-stake consensus to validate all of the properties of the chain that we would like?
-1. How can we create views of the data that can be easily retrieved, stored, and verified by the relevant protocols.
+1. How can we create views of the data that can be easily retrieved, stored, and verified by the relevant protocols?

 These two concerns are intertwined at the moment as a result of how we store and propagate our data but they don't necessarily need to be.
 This document focuses primarily on the first concern by suggesting fields that can be completely removed without any loss in the function of our consensus algorithm.

 This document also suggests ways that we may update our storage and propagation mechanisms to better take advantage of Merkle tree nature of our data.